n8willis/opentype-shaping-documents/opentype-shaping-thai-lao.md

 1. Decomposing all Am vowel signs
 2. Reordering sequences of marks
-3. Remapping codepoints to the appropriate PUA alternates
+3. Remapping codepoints to the appropriate <abbr>PUA</abbr> alternates

 ### 1. Decomposing all Am vowel signs ###